 I must admit I didn’t realise how time consuming this part would be.
 Open Exchange apps have to be installed on your new machine one by one.
 For my fresh installation, I decided to download all the apps again from the Open Exchange to make sure I was using the latest versions.

-If you prefer, you could copy the plug-ins (the apps that run inside Studio) from their old file path to the same path on your new machine:
+If you prefer, you could copy the plug-ins (the apps that run inside Studio) from their old file path to the same path on your new machine.
+You’ll find them in two different places:

 C:\Users\[Username]\AppData\Local\SDL\SDL Trados Studio\11\Plugins\Packages